 Consequently, sufficient sulfur intake is absolutely critical to avoid problems with chronic pain, metabolism, excess weight, and possibly preventing and slowing the progression of Alzheimer’s disease.

-The best food based sources of sulfur are eggs, garlic, cabbage, and onions.
-Unfortunately, unless these foods are produced in an environment that contains sulfur rich soil, the amounts of this nutrient are likely not adequate.
-It is perhaps not so coincidental that Iceland’s remarkably low rates of depression, obesity, diabetes, and heart disease may be attributed to the line of volcanoes that formed the island nation and whose eruptions periodically blanket the soil with sulfur containing volcanic rock.
+The best food-based sources of sulfur are eggs, garlic, cabbage, and onions.
+Unfortunately, unless these foods are produced in an environment that contains sulfur-rich soil, the amounts of this nutrient are likely not adequate.
+It is perhaps not so coincidental that Iceland’s remarkably low rates of depression, obesity, diabetes, and heart disease may be attributed to the line of volcanoes that formed the island nation and whose eruptions periodically blanket the soil with sulfur-containing volcanic rock.

 The rapid and devastating depletion of our soils since The Green Revolution following World War II with the advent of monocropping, pesticides, and chemical fertilizers has caused a corresponding decline in sulfur in the modern diet.
-Hence, the need for a regular soak in sulfur rich waters as practiced by cultures for centuries.
-Barring expensive spa adventures to natural sulfur springs, a regular soak in epsom salts is today less of a luxury than a necessity for long term health.
+Hence, the need for a regular soak in sulfur-rich waters as practiced by cultures for centuries.
+Barring expensive spa adventures to natural sulfur springs, a regular soak in Epsom salts is today less of a luxury than a necessity for long term health.

-How an Epsom Salt Bath Improves Magnesium and Sulfur Status
+Improves Magnesium and Sulfur Status

-The Epsom Salt Council provides perhaps the best research to date on how a simple soak in epsom salt can increase the levels of both magnesium and sulfate in the body (1).
+The Epsom Salt Council provides perhaps the best research to date on how a simple soak in Epsom salt can increase the levels of both magnesium and sulfate in the body (1).

 Nineteen (19) volunteers were recruited for the study by the University of Birmingham’s School of Biosciences in the UK.
 All were in good health and not currently taking any medication.